Bern4rdR/mini-project/README.md

 # mini-project
-A gyroscopic game on the ChipKIT Uno32 board
+A potentiometer game on the ChipKIT Uno32 board

 ## Table of Contents

+- Description
 - Installation
 - Usage
 - Contributing
 - License

+## Description

+This is a simple maze runner game using ray tracing to display from 2D to 3D and a potentiometer to rotate the player POV.

 ## Installation